phpmyadmin/phpmyadmin/doc/faq.rst

 3.6 What is currently not supported in phpMyAdmin about InnoDB?
 ---------------------------------------------------------------

-In Relation view, being able to choose a table in another database, or having more than one index column in the foreign key.
+In Relation view, having more than one index column in the foreign key.
 In Query-by- example (Query), automatic generation of the query LEFT JOIN from the foreign table.